-When they ask “why did you apply for this position?”, pick something specific that interested you.
+When they ask “why did you apply for this position?” pick something specific that interested you.
 If you say you love their products, tell them why.
-That’s the key to giving a convincing answer for this job interview question.
+That’s the key to giving a convincing answer to this job interview question.

 Stay away from sounding like you’re desperate, or that you want just any job.
 Yes, if you were laid off it’s okay to say that, but then re-focus the conversation on exactly what you’re looking for in the next opportunity and why you feel their company might have it.

 You need to sound like you want the RIGHT job and that you’re being picky.
 Employers won’t hire you if you don’t demonstrate that you want to work for them in particular.

 So it’s best to appear picky and selective in your job search.
 That means being clear about what you want in your next role.

 Also, the best answers will stay away from negatives and complaints.
 Don’t bad-mouth your current company or boss.
 Focus on the positives of the job you’re applying for now.

 “Since beginning my career, I’ve wanted to work for a larger organization in this industry, and I know you’re one of the leaders in this space.
 I’m very interested in your products/services, especially the mobile applications you’re building recently, so I’d be excited to come here and grow my skills with an organization like yours.”

 “I’ve heard great things about the work environment here from a few colleagues.
 And when I saw this job posting, it seemed to match my skills very closely.
 For example, I saw on the job description that you need somebody who’s an expert in Java programming.
 This is what I focused on in both of my previous positions, and was even the focus of my academic work before graduating from university.
 I consider myself an expert in Java and it’s a skill I hope to continue specializing in.”

 If you’re job searching while employed, this is one of the most important interview questions and answers to know.